apify/apify-docs/docs/storage/request_queue.md

 ---
 title: Request queue
 description: Queue URLs for an actor to visit in its run.
 Learn how to share your queues between actor runs.
-Access and manage request queues from the Apify app or via API.
+Access and manage request queues from the Apify console or via API.
 menuWeight: 9.3
 paths:
     - storage/request-queue